hawkeyedatatsai/Stroke-Prediction/README.md

 - Bar chart here suggests most of the stroke patient are within the age group of 60 to 80 years old.

-3. Mahcine Learning Results and Recommendations
+3. Machine Learning Results and Recommendations

 ![image](https://user-images.githubusercontent.com/126204698/236104979-1cf31caf-67ac-4cb4-ab12-4042297f4444.png)

 - Among the models I applied, oversampled logistic regression can predict over 70% of stroke.
+My recommendation is to use this model to identify individuals who may require medication or other interventions to reduce their risk of having a stroke.

 - Model Selection: Since this is a classification question, models include SVC, Logistic Regression, Random Forest, KNN and XGBooster are used.